Top: Edward Stratemeyer, Mildred Wirt Benson, Russell H. Tandy, Edna Stratemeyer Squier

 Navy man and Syndicate ghost - when he stepped in to write #8 Nancy's Mysterious Letter, it could have made or broken Nancy Drew.
-His amicable style of writing with overtones of humor and drama--a dramedy of thrills, that helped bring alive Ned Nickerson's world at Emerson College, handle a family drama and darker twisted set of villains in The Sign of the Twisted Candles and the dastardly doings on Larkspur Lane, were such that no great continuity problems are to be found between Wirt and Karig's Nancys--and the mysteries all flowed well together.
+His amicable style of writing with overtones of humor and drama--a dramedy of thrills, that helped bring alive Ned Nickerson's world at Emerson College, handle a family drama and darker twisted set of villains in The Sign of the Twisted Candles and the dastardly doings in The Password to Larkspur Lane, were such that no great continuity problems are to be found between Wirt and Karig's Nancys--and the mysteries all flowed well together.

 Harriet Otis Smith

 Stratemeyer's very capable assistant, Smith, who assisted Edward on volumes 1-3, was heavily involved on volume 4 during Stratemeyer's illness, is often unknown and uncredited for all her hard work at the Syndicate.
-It was Smith who wrote the outline for The Secret at Shadow Ranch and who most likely created the mostly beloved characters of Bess and George.
+It was Smith who wrote the outline for book 5, The Secret at Shadow Ranch, and who most likely created the mostly beloved characters of Bess and George.
 It was also through her efficient management, that once Stratemeyer passed away on May 10, 1930, that the publishing of Syndicate series didn't grind to a halt and the transition to Stratemeyer's daughters would be reasonably successful.

 Edna Stratemeyer Squier